Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Built-in Functions & Constants.md

 end
 ```

-### select(index:Int|String, ...args:Dynamic)
+### select(index:Dynamic, ...args:Dynamic)
-Returns the number of selected from the arguments, the selection range is determined by the `index` parameter.
+Returns the selected range of multiple arguments from the `args` parameter.
+The starting range can be specified by the `index` parameter.

-- `index` - The index range for the arguments to be selected.
-If the argument is a negative number, it will return to the end of the argument list.
-You can also get the full range by using the hastag <kbd>#</kbd> character.
+- `index` - The starting index position to start the selection if the argument is a negative number, it will return to the end of the argument list.
+If you want to get the total number of the argument list use the hashtag character <kbd>#</kbd>.
 - `args` - The argument(s) to be passed and selected; this parameter is infinite.
 Meaning you can add an infinite amount of arguments, each separated by a comma <kbd>,</kbd> character; Example: `23, 13, 66`.

 Example: